eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

-For Android development, it's necessary to use the [Ceylon Android plugin for Gradle][android gradle] to create a module repository containing the Android SDK.
-Then, this repository must be specified as the provider of the Java SDK, using the command-line argument [`--jdk-provider`][] of `ceylon compile`.
+For Android development, it's necessary to use the [Ceylon Android plugin for Gradle][android gradle] to create a Ceylon module repository containing the bits of the Android SDK that are needed to compile an app written in Ceylon.
+You'll find this repository in the subdirectory `build/intermediates/ceylon-android/repository` of your Ceylon Android project.
+This repository must be specified as the source of all Android-related Java modules using `--rep`, and as the provider of the Java SDK using the command-line argument [`--jdk-provider`][] of `ceylon compile`.

 However, when compiling using Gradle, or from inside Android Studio, the repository is created by the build, and the